Automattic/wp-calypso/client/components/data/query-jetpack-settings/README.md

 	<tr><th>Required</th><td>No</td></tr>
 </table>

-A query to use when requesting Jetpack Onboarding Settings.
+A query to use when requesting Jetpack Settings.

 ### `siteId`